starfishlover62/RedditSearch/README.md

         }
     ```

-11. Save the file, then execute the program.
+12. Save the file, then execute the program.
 Do note that changes to this file must be made while the program is **NOT** running.

-## Search Selection
+### Search Selection

-On the screen listing searches, you have several options.
+On the screen listing searches, you have several options:

 * Press 'a' to allow you to create a new search.
 Reference the [Creating a search](#creating-a-search) section for help with this.
 * Press 'e', 'd', or 'v' to switch to a prompt asking for a number.
 The number you enter corresponds to the reference numbers of the searches.
   * If 'e' was pressed, this search will then be run.
 See the Results section for the next steps.
   * If 'd' was pressed, this search will be deleted from the list *Warning!
 This can not be undone*
   * If 'v' was pressed, this search will then be displayed in a tree form.
 This is useful for seeing the filters and parameters of the search.
 * Press 'q' to close the program.

-## Results
+### Results

 * While the search is being performed, you will see a screen that says "Searching..." simply wait and let the search commence.

 * After the search is finished, you will see boxes stacked on top of each other vertically.
 These are the "headers" of your results.
 Each box corresponds to a single post within your criteria.
 Each header follows this general form:

-    ```
+    ```text
     +--------------------------------------------+
     | Number).
 Title of post                     |
     | [Author of post]                           |
     | ~Flair: flair~                             |
     | Posted in (subreddit), time minutes ago    |
     +--------------------------------------------+
     ```

   * The number followed by ')' is the reference number for the post.
 Viewing a post is discussed in the [Viewing a Post](#viewing-a-post) section.
   * The age is rounded down to the closest significant time period.
 For example a post that is 80 minutes old will be described as being 1 hour old.
 A post that is 3 days, 6 hours, and 42 minutes old will be described as being 3 days old.

 * The list of boxes can be scrolled through.
 Pressing the 'w' key or up arrow will scroll everything up a single line.
 Pressing the 's' or down arrow key will scroll everything down a single line.
 You can also hold down these keys to scroll faster, and most terminals should allow you to use a mousewheel as well.
 * Besides scrolling through the list, you have three other options for input:
   * Pressing 'e' will allow you to enter a number.
 This number should correspond to a reference number of one of the posts.
 This will pull up a full screen view of the post, and will contain the actual body text of the post.
 Reference the Viewing a post section for the next steps.
   * Pressing 'r' will refresh the page.
 The search will be performed again and any new posts since the last search will be added to the top of the list.
   * Pressing 'q' will quit the program.

-## Viewing a post
+### Viewing a post

 * Posts viewed in full consist of three sections:
   * Head: This is the first box.
 Notice that it contains the same contents as the headers found in the navigating results section., except for the reference number.
 Reference the [Results](#results) section for a description of these.
   * Body: This contains the actual text of the post.
   * Foot: This contains the url of the post.
 Note that due to limitations of the terminal, this link typically can not be clicked on.
 You will have to manually copy it over if you want to use it.
 This link is simply for information.
 More efficient methods exist for opening the link in a brower, and are described in [Interacting](#interacting)

-    ```
+    ```text
     +--------------------------------------------+
     | Title of post.
 This is the head section    |
     | [Author of post]                           |